 Then we have the following formula for topological pressure of generic diffeomorphism in $\mathcal{E}_{\omega} (M)$. \begin{theorem} There exists a residual subset $\mathcal{G}$ of $\mathcal{E}_{\omega} (M)$ such that for any $f\in \mathcal{G}$ and any $\phi\in C^0(M,\mathbb{R})$ we have

 \end{theorem}

 In \cite{2016arXiv160601765B}, Buzzi, Crovisier and Fisher prove that for a generic diffeomorphism in $\mathcal{E}_{\omega} (M)$, there is no measure with maximal entropy.
-Similarly, we prove that for these diffeomorphism and any continuous potential function, there is no equilibrium states with positive measure theoretic entropy. \begin{theorem} There exists a residual subset $\mathcal{G}$ of $\mathcal{E}_{\omega} (M)$ such that for any $f\in \mathcal{G}$ and any $\phi \in C^0(M,\mathbb{R})$ we have, any equilibrium state of $(f,\phi)$ has zero measure theoretic entropy. \end{theorem} It is clear that this is only a generic result.
-We can easily find diffeomorphisms with positive topological entropy and no dominated splitting on the entire manifold which has a unique equilibrium state with positive measure theoretic entropy.
-This can be seen by embedding the Smale horseshoe on any surfaces using a bump function so that the diffeomorphism is the identity outside a neighborhood of the horseshoe.
-Then this diffeomorphism has no dominated splitting on the entire manifold.
-See \cite{smale1967} for details of the construction of Smale's horseshoe.
-By classical results of R. Bowen \cite{Bowen1974}\cite{Bowen1974B}, for this diffeomorphism and any H\"{o}lder continuous potential function, there exist a unique equlibrium state with positive measure theoretic entropy.
+Similarly, we prove that for these diffeomorphism and any continuous potential function, there is no equilibrium states with positive measure theoretic entropy. \begin{theorem} There exists a residual subset $\mathcal{G}$ of $\mathcal{E}_{\omega} (M)$ such that for every $f\in \mathcal{G}$ and $\phi \in C^0(M,\mathbb{R})$ we have, any equilibrium state of $(f,\phi)$ has zero measure theoretic entropy. \end{theorem}

-We know that a K-automorphism must have positive measure theoretic entropy \cite{MR0217258}, therefore by Theorem \ref{No-ES-positive-entropy}, we have: \begin{corollary} Tthere exists a residual subset $\mathcal{G}$ of $\mathcal{E}_{\omega} (M)$ such that for any $f\in \mathcal{G}$ and any $\phi \in C^0(M,\mathbb{R})$ we have, if $\mu$ is an equilibrium state, then $(f,\mu)$ is not a K-automorphism. \end{corollary}
+We know that a K-automorphism must have positive measure theoretic entropy \cite{MR0217258}, therefore by Theorem \ref{No-ES-positive-entropy}, we have: \begin{corollary} There exists a residual subset $\mathcal{G}$ of $\mathcal{E}_{\omega} (M)$ such that for every $f\in \mathcal{G}$ and $\phi \in C^0(M,\mathbb{R})$ we have, if $\mu$ is an equilibrium state, then $(f,\mu)$ is not a K-automorphism. \end{corollary}

 Note that it is always true that